Supetorus/LIT/README.md

 ## Reflection
 When deciding which API to use there were four major options: Direct3D11, Direct3D12, OpenGL, and Vulkan.
-Under advisement from a friend I chose Direct3D11 because, OpenGL is deprecated, and both Vulkan and Direct3D12 are a step up in complexity, therefore making Direct3D11 an obvious choice.
+Under advisement from a friend I chose Direct3D11 because, OpenGL is outdated, and both Vulkan and Direct3D12 are a step up in complexity, therefore making Direct3D11 an obvious choice.

 On reflection I think I could have learned what I wanted to by using OpenGL,